dddpaul/blog/content/posts/docker-network-swarm-links.md

 Swarm mode was presented in Docker 1.12:

 * [Docker Built-In Orchestration Ready For Production: Docker 1.12 Goes GA](https://blog.docker.com/2016/07/docker-built-in-orchestration-ready-for-production-docker-1-12-goes-ga/) - Post from Docker blog about Swarm mode release.
 It contains some links to the videos.
-* [More Microservices Bliss with Docker 1.12 and Swarm only](http://blog.hypriot.com/post/more-microservice-bliss-with-docker-1-12/) - [Traefik](https://traefik.io/) can be replaced with Docker 1.12. routing mesh.
+* [More Microservices Bliss with Docker 1.12 and Swarm only](http://blog.hypriot.com/post/more-microservice-bliss-with-docker-1-12/) - Seems like [Traefik](https://traefik.io/) can be partially replaced with Docker 1.12. routing mesh.